technocrat/census/alter.md

 ## Metropolis

 Besides spinning off the Lake Champlain region, Metropolis would not lose much by ceding the drainage into the Great Lakes, including Rochester and Buffalo.
-It could acquire the Delaware River basin of Pennsylvania along with its portion of the Susquehana and Potomoc River Basins The Alleghany River basin drainage would become part of a nation organized around the Ohio River basin.
+It could acquire the Delaware River basin of Pennsylvania along with its portion of the Susquehana and Potomoc River Basins.
+The Alleghany River basin drainage would become part of a nation organized around the Ohio River basin.
 This would bring Philadelphia from Factoria into Metropolis.
 The southern boundary of Metropolis could be terminated at the Cheasapeake River basin rather than further south at the Virginia-North Carolina state line.

 ## Factoria